response5775/Discord-Nitro-Redeemer/Swapsway redeemer - free/readme.txt

 - How do i put tokens,vcc,promos? and where?
 -> You can put them in Input folder in their specified files.

-- How do i get my Redeemed tokens?
--> Open output folder and open success.txt file you will get all your redeemed tokens

 - How do i configure the redeemer?
 -> Open configuration.yaml and customize the redeemer as your need